piotrsiupa/git-istash/README.md

 ### Windows

-There is a wrapper script that allows running the installer on Windows, although, it has less options than the normal version.
+There is a wrapper script that allows running the installer on Windows, although it has fewer options than the normal version.

 To install the command for all users (requires administrator access), run:
 ```bat
 windows-install.bat
 ```

-Uninstalling is done by rerunning the same command with added flag `--uninstall`.
+Uninstalling is done by rerunning the same command with the added flag `--uninstall`.

 ### Testing without Installation

-It is possible to run the command without installing it in the system, although, it's less convenient:
+It is possible to run the command without installing it in the system, although it's less convenient:
 ```sh
 cd <path to repository in which to run the command>
 <path to this repository>/bin/git-istash
 ```
-(On Windows you need use the wrapper script `run-git-bash.bat` in the second line.)
+(On Windows, you need to use the wrapper script `run-git-bash.bat` in the second line.)

 ## License